advance100/doc_webpack/usage-with-grunt.md

 ## Development

 The best option for development is the [[webpack-dev-server]], but it requires spawning a server.
-If this is not possible or to complex the normal build - watch cycle is possible too.
+If this is not possible or too complex the normal build - watch cycle is possible too.

 ## Example